Creamy Tuscan Tortellini Soup

 Directions

-1. Heat the oil in a large sauce pan over medium-high heat, add the sausage and onions and cook, breaking the sausage up with a spoon until the sausage is cooked through, about 8-10 minutes.
+1. Heat the oil in a large sauce pan or dutch oven over medium-high heat stove top, add the sausage and onions and cook, breaking the sausage up with a spoon until the sausage is cooked through and onions are tender, about 8-10 minutes. (feel free to drain off some of the fat if desired)

 2. Add the tomato paste, garlic, herbs and chili flakes if using and cook for approx 1 minute.